//this is the mailchimp popup form //ShareThis code for sharing images

 Make Recognition Training Part of Onboarding

-The recognition program you instill is an important part of your organizational culture, and should be appropriately prioritized in orientation.
+The recognition program you instill is an important part of your organizational culture and should be appropriately prioritized in orientation.
 Ensure you have a plan for onboarding new employees so they understand the company’s approach to recognition and rewards from the start.

-Model Recognition by Leadership
+Model Recognition and Rewards by Leadership

 It's easy to deploy a new tool, but getting employees to use it is a different story.